p4ymak/triangle/README.md

 - Area
 - Barycentric to Cartesian transform
 - Cartesian to Barycentric transform
-- Cheks wheter a given point lies inside the triangle
+- Checks wheter a given point lies inside the triangle
 - Perimeter